Meet Finance Professor David Offenberg

 As part of this effort, David recently spearheaded the launch of the LMU Accounting & Finance Exchange (AFX) as a way to expose students to the breadth of career paths and job opportunities.
 He’s already lined up several guest speakers and events, created a freshman mentoring program, and will launch a larger mentoring program soon.
-There are also plans for a new podcast about financial innovation, aimed at finance students of any age.

 “I wanted to do a better job of coordinating efforts between students, alumni, faculty and employers,” said David.
 “So far, employers are thrilled, students are seeing more opportunities, and alumni are enthusiastic about getting more involved in helping our students.”

 Originally from Phoenix, David earned his Ph.D. in finance and B.S. in industrial management from Purdue University.
 His best-known research explains how acquirers choose between mergers and tender offers.
 He founded the annual California Corporate Finance Conference (hosted by LMU), which brings together untenured finance faculty from across Southern California.
 Prior to joining LMU, David was a 401(k) research analyst for Watson Wyatt and Co.

 When away from work, David enjoys spending time with his wife and two children, Leila and Zorian.
 He surfs three days a week and hikes as much as possible in order to sustain his love of chocolate.